nathanielxd/flutterfall/docs/DOCS.md

 export 'input/password.dart';
 ```

-> **Each folder and file should be respecting the snake case style** _(profile\_creation/, profile\_creation\_page.dart)._
+Each folder and file should follow the snake case convention (e.g. profile_creation, profile_creation_page.dart).

 ### View Directory

-The view directory relates only to the specific functionality.
-It must have 2 files:
+The view directory only has two files:

-- View (_auth\_view.dart_) - containing **UI & Widgets**
+- View (`auth_view.dart`) - building UI and widgets
-- Page (_auth\_page.dart_) - exposing logic **providers** & routing
+- Page (`auth_page.dart`) - exposing logic providers and routing

 ![](assets/screenshots/view_dir_example.png)

 ### BLoC Directory

 You will write your feature-specific logic in a folder named &quot;cubit&quot; or &quot;bloc&quot;.
-Normally, a bloc contains 3 files: the bloc itself, the state and the event.
+Normally, a bloc contains three files: the BLoC, the state and the event.
 A cubit will only have the cubit and the state.
 Eg. _auth\_bloc.dart, auth\_state.dart, auth\_event.dart_.

+BRUT standards always prefer using cubits, as logic should be simple enough.
+Again, this framework's philosophy is simplicity over everything.
+Logic pieces should be self-explanatory.

 ![](assets/screenshots/bloc_dir_example.png)

 ### Input Directory

-If your feature is going to contain text fields for user input, a directory named _input_ will also be present.
-Every field type must have it&#39;s own **formz** file.
-[You can read about formz here](https://pub.dev/packages/formz).
+If your feature contains text fields for user input, a directory `input/` will also be present.
+Every field type must have it&#39;s own [formz](https://pub.dev/packages/formz) file (e.g. email fields will use an `EmailInput` formz class).

 ![](assets/screenshots/input_dir_example.png)

 ### Widgets Directory

-Widgets that are being used inside the view are located inside a _widgets_ folder.
+Widgets used inside the view are located inside a `widgets` folder.

 ![](assets/screenshots/widgets_dir_example.png)

 ### Config Directory

 A feature might need a configuration or static data.
-This should go into a it&#39;s own _config_ folder.
+This should go into it&#39;s own `config` folder.

 ### Other Directories

-These are the most common folders you&#39;ll have inside a feature that should cover most of your needs.
-If anything, you can create more.
+These are the most common folders you will typically find inside a feature, covering most of your needs.
+If necessary, you can create additional folders.

-Overall, a feature directory should look similar to this:
+**Example (feature tree)**

 ![](assets/screenshots/feature_full_dir_example.png)

 ### Module Directory

-As previously mentioned, we consider modules - Flutter or Dart packages that we use in our app.
-To persist abstraction as much as possible, our data services, repositories and models will be separated into these packages; same with our theme library.
+As previously mentioned, we consider modules to be Flutter or Dart packages that we use in our app.
+To persist abstraction as much as possible, our data services, repositories, and models will be separated into these packages, as will our theme library.

-These modules can be situated inside the Flutter app directory or in a separate place, in case you will need to re-use them, maybe for an admin panel for your app.
+These modules can be located inside the Flutter app directory or in a separate location in case you need to re-use them, for example, for an app's admin panel.

-A packages directory situated inside your flutter app should look similar to the example below:
+A packages directory situated inside your Flutter app should look similar to the example below:

 ![](assets/screenshots/packages_dir_example_2.png)

-A **theme package** is a Flutter library that contains all your custom widgets and theme data used in your app.
+A theme package is a Flutter library that contains all the custom widgets and theme data used in your app.

 ![](assets/screenshots/theme_package_dir_example.png)

-A **data package** is a standard data provider that exposes models and repositories for your use.
-A repository can access data either on a local disk or the internet.
+A data package is a standard data provider that exposes models and repositories for your use.
+A repository can access data on a local disk or the Internet.

 ![](assets/screenshots/data_package_dir_example.png)

-As observed, we have 3 main folders:
+As observed, we have three main folders:

-- models - models specific for our module
+- models - models specific to our module
 - repositories - data service for our module - abstracted into an interface and implementations
-- _exceptions_ - if you want to use custom exceptions (example)
+- exceptions - if you want to use custom exceptions (example)

 ## Examples